1. Qualitative thought theory.

 When evil is funneled through the Internet.

-These negative prayers were indirect and disconnected until the Internet connected them all.
+These negative prayers were indirect and semi-connected until history changed everything.
+The Internet directly and ubiquitously connected them all.
 These indirect prayers are more like directed prayers.
-In a sense, these prayers are being bundled in the East and transmitted as directed prayers to the entire world.
+In a sense, prayers are being bundled in the East and transmitted as directed prayers to the entire world.

 What about a positive and good influence of subtle drops in the ocean?
 Apparently, enough subtle indirect prayer effects can synchronize a salutary sphere of influence.
 The spherical concept of 'the world' appears to be a more defined target to center in the mind than many other less concrete targets and symbols.
 The round world archetype and prayer for the world are conceptualized in the subconscious mind as "prayer to preserve the sphere."
 "God the preserver of man" operates in parallel with our prayers to preserve the sphere.
 Individuals, religious congregations, monks, group intenders, cloisters, watchers, prayer circles, nunneries, meditators, metaphysicians, monasteries, and abbeys contribute their collective indirect thoughts and prayers to uphold a delicate balance of order over the extreme chaos, disruption, and evil that creep into civilization.